chharvey/counterpoint/docs/spec/notation.md

 Context-free grammars define the lexical and syntactic composition of Solid programs.

-A context-free grammar consists of a number of **productions**, each of which has an abstract symbol called a **nonterminal** as its left-hand side, and any number of sequences of zero or more nonterminal and terminal symbols as its right-hand side.
+A context-free grammar consists of a number of **productions**, each of which defines an abstract symbol called a **nonterminal** by one or more sequences of zero or more nonterminal and **terminal** symbols.
-For each grammar, the **terminal** symbols are drawn from a specified alphabet.
+For each grammar, the terminal symbols are drawn from a specified alphabet.

 Starting from a sentence consisting of a single distinguished nonterminal, called the goal symbol, a given context-free grammar specifies a language, namely,